profezzorn/ProffieOS/pov_tools/readme.txt

 All valid .png files in the pov_tools folder will be processed to the setting you chose.
 - Check the resulting *preview.png in the pov_tools folder.
 It should look warped like a windshield shape.
 - The image data files are written directly to the ProffieOS/styles folder.
-They will be formatted "SOURCE FILE NAME_HEIGHT_COLOR PROFILE_data.h"
+They will be formatted "sourceFileName_height_colorProfile_POV_data.h"
 If you used a Single Color source file, use the resulting SC_POV_data.h file.
 If you used a Full Color source file, then use the resulting FC_POV_data.h file.
 If you used a Full Color source file, memory use might be less by choosing the 8b_POV_data.h file.